econia-labs/inbox/README.md

 Inbox is a simple backend server that automatically creates a REST API for your contract using your events.

+Please use the `stable` branch, or a specific git tag. `main` is used for development and may be unstable.

 ## Dependencies

 The only dependency you need is Docker.